maxloopinmok/weekly-report/39 - 2023 Monday May 8 to Sunday May 14.md

 ### 6) Explore the Semantic possibilities of Legal BERT and other alternatives for our L4 DSL
 Actions:
-- Nothing here this week.
 - This may dovetail with Item 3 in this report due to a common exploration of BERT.
+The latest findings are listed in Item 3.
 - Some relevant links:
     - https://github.com/maxloosmu/weekly-report/blob/main/Review%20of%20GPT4%20from%20a%20user%20perspective.md